Background on DoD 8570

 Certifications that qualify the category

 Certifications were assigned to the levels of job requirements.
 The certifications match up mostly to the right categories.
-Some certifications are also qualified in multiple categories.
+Some certs are also qualified in multiple categories.
 Certifications ensure that someone is qualified to an industry standard.
 Most of the certifications also require continuing education credits and a recertification fee.
 This helped ensure that knowledge was not lost after a period of time.

 The 8570 program accepted the certifications from CompTIA, SANS, ISC2, ISACA, and EC-Council.
 As mentioned previously some certifications would span multiple levels in a category.
 For example, GIAC Security Leadership (GSLC) would qualify at any level of IAM.
 So someone in that position could just keep that certification current and they would still meet the job requirement.
 This also applies the the Certified Ethical Hacker (CEH) for most of the CND jobs in that category.
 The list of certifications have been updated from the original list in 2005.
 CompTIA Advanced Security Practitioner was added to the approved certifications.
 Figure 7, 8, and 9 shows the certifications each level requires.